Justification of Red List Category

 Conservation Actions Proposed

 Complete an accurate census of Little Barrier Island.
 Monitor Great Barrier study populations annually to determine trends, and assess breeding success.
-Monitor the effectiveness of increased mitigation application in the main fisheries threat in NZ from bottom longlining through electronic monitoring project.
-(Black Petrel Working Group, 2016).
-Continue and expand control at Great Barrier if monitoring indicates that any predators are causing a population decline (Taylor 2000).
+Monitor the effectiveness of increased mitigation application in the main fisheries threat in New Zealand from bottom longlining through an electronic monitoring project (Black Petrel Working Group 2016).
+Continue and expand predator control at Great Barrier if monitoring indicates that any predators are causing a population decline (Taylor 2000).

 46 cm.
 Large, black petrel, becoming more brown as plumage ages.
 Undersides of primaries may appear silvery.
 Yellow-white bill on adults, blue-white on juveniles, has black tip.
 Black legs, feet.
 Similar spp.
 Smallest Procellaria species.
 Smaller, especially bill, than Westland Petrel P. westlandica and has less laboured flight.
 Large, all-dark Flesh-footed Shearwater P. carneipes have pink feet and distinctive flight.
 Voice Varied calls at colony after dark.

 Small, C., Stuart, A., Black, A., Symes, A., Taylor, J., Bird, J., Calvert, R., Fjagesund, T., Anderson, O., Hermes, C., Martin, R., Moreno, R.